openresty/lua-nginx-module/README.markdown

 ===========

 * Add the `lua_require` directive to load module into main thread's globals.
+* Add the "cosocket" mechamism that will emulate a common set of Lua socket API that will give you totally transparently non-blocking capability out of the box by means of a completely new upstream layer atop the nginx event model and no nginx subrequest overheads.
 * Add Lua code automatic time slicing support by yielding and resuming the Lua VM actively via Lua's debug hooks.
 * Make set_by_lua using the same mechanism as content_by_lua.